cbteal/EEP_Final_Project/README.md

 right side.
 The speeds took some time to tune, as too fast or too slow and the robot would miss turns or get turned around.

+Ultimately, I spent 10s of hours and didn't implement the full functionality that I set out to.
+It is okay though, because the core goal was to navigate randomly generated mazes and that is what I accomplished.

 ## Installation and Use
 The project is so rudimentary at this point, that installation is as simple as